 European Plums

-European plums (Prunus domestica), as their name suggests, originally came from Europe.
+European plums (Prunus domestica), as their name suggests, originated in Europe.
 They can be yellow, blue, or green in color with firm flesh.
 European plums tend to ripen in late summer.
-Many European plums are self-fertile but will set more fruit with a nearby pollinator tree.
-European plums need another European plum for pollination and will not cross-pollinate with an Asian plum.
+Many European plums are self-fertile but will set more fruit when nearby pollinator trees are present.
+European plums require another European plum for pollination and will not cross-pollinate with an Asian plum.
 European plum trees generally grow to about 15 feet tall.
 European plums tend to be more cold-hardy than Asian plums.

 Asian Plums